oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 At this point we are just writing a custom q-series module and it is hard to know how we can get an apples for apples comparison.

+If we persist long enough, we can get timings comparable with Oscar, but it just didn't seem to be in the spirit of the task to implement things this way.
+Of course, a Sage expert might be able to more easily do the computation, without losing performance.

 ## Computation of the q-series in Magma

 Magma supports Puiseux series.
 As with Oscar, it requires one to specify the internal